 Chia Seed Magic

 A one-ounce serving of chia seeds, about two dry tablespoons, serves up 4 grams of protein, about 30% of the recommended daily allowance (RDA) of magnesium, manganese, and phosphorous, nearly 20% of the RDA of calcium, and smaller amounts of copper, zinc, and potassium.
-By weight chia seeds have more calcium than dairy products and they also contain all nine essential amino acids, making them a complete protein source.
-All that (and much more) for about 140 calories.
+By weight, chia seeds have more calcium than dairy products, and they also contain all nine essential amino acids, making them a complete protein source—all that (and much more) for about 140 calories.

 Now, that’s what I call a superfood!
 But that’s just the beginning of chia seed magic …